 Other utensils in my kitchen that are not essential, but definitely nice to have, include,

-- A cast iron skillet, perfect to sear meat on a high heat and shoving it into the oven for a slow cook wonderful flavour.
+- A cast iron skillet, perfect to sear meat on high heat and shoving it into the oven for a slow cook wonderful flavour.

 - A steamer.
 Before I bought one for myself, I easily did with placing a round baking dish on a small grill stand inside a large pot, tightly covered with a lid.
 Worked perfectly!